rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ### getDefault()
-<p>This method will return an object that represents the default instance of the API Class.
-For example Camera.getDefault will return a Camera object that represents the default camera.</p>
+This method will return an object that represents the default instance of the API Class.
+For example Camera.getDefault will return a Camera object that represents the default camera.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>